 Our Chalky Furniture Paint gives your furniture, doors & cupboards a chalky flat matt finish.
 And it keeps them protected against knocks and scuffs.
-Unlike other Chalk Paints you don't need to put wax or lacquer over it.
+Unlike other Chalk Paints you don't need to put wax over it for protection.

 - No need to protect with wax

 - No primer needed

 Duck egg blue by El blacmireGoes on really easy, you can use a small brush or roller, second coat went on the next day as was very busy, it looks amazing, it's waterproof and doesn't scratch, i used duck egg blue, looks very Smooth, i painted on bare wood and did a little distressing, in my opinion it's far better than A S paint, because you just paint and it's done no waxing no buffing, Finished, Can't recommend this product enough and to top it off a little go's a long way , very pleased :)

 Excellent product by Pebble chalk paintJust painted old church pew in this paint & its amazing product & lovely finish.
 Even made my job look pro!!
 Now cant wait to start next Project.
 Just bought old dresser to do& about to order more paint.
 Love it!

 Excited by discovery of ronseal chalky paint by Dove grey chalky paint